 III(A).
-Addressing the Infrastructure Deficit
+Addressing the infrastructure deficit

 "That the Arctic states should recognize that improvements in Arctic marine infrastructure are needed to enhance safety and environmental protection in support of sustainable development.
-Examples of infrastructure where critical improvements are needed include: ice navigation training; navigational charts; communications systems; port services, including reception facilities for ship-generated waste; accurate and timely ice information (ice centers); places of refuge; and icebreakers to assist in response."
+Examples of infrastructure where critical improvements are needed include: ice navigation training; navigational charts; communications systems; port services, including reception facilities for shipgenerated waste; accurate and timely ice information (ice centers); places of refuge; and icebreakers to assist in response."

-Lead State and Partners PAME

-CAFF

-SDWG (Iceland, United States)

-Denmark/Greenland

-Finland

-Status of Recommendation III(A)

-At its September 2012 meeting, PAME reviewed information submitted by the USA regarding the World Meteorological Organization's Voluntary Ships Observing (VOS) Scheme and adopted a decision to educate Arctic Council member governments and the shipping industry on how increased participation in the program is an extremely cost-effective measure for supporting Arctic marine safety, efficiency, and weather and climate prediction and research.

-The Arctic Spatial Data Infrastructure (Arctic SDI) led by CAFF within the Arctic Council will create the framework and standards for spatial information exchange and integration.

-Building on past efforts and projects from the PAME and SDWG working groups, the Arctic Marine and Aviation Transportation Infrastructure Initiative (AMATII) was formally approved in May 2012 with the goal of helping decision-makers evaluate northern infrastructure - ports, airports and response capability - by inventorying maritime and aviation assets in the Arctic.
+Lead State and Partners Status of Recommendation III(A) PAME At its September 2012 meeting, PAME reviewed information submitted by the USA regarding the World Meteorological Organization's Voluntary Ships Observing (VOS) Scheme and adopted a decision to educate Arctic Council member governments and the shipping industry on how increased participation in the program is an extremely cost-effective measure for supporting Arctic marine safety, efficiency, and weather and climate prediction and research.
+CAFF The Arctic Spatial Data Infrastructure (Arctic SDI) led by CAFF within the Arctic Council will create the framework and standards for spatial information exchange and integration.
+SDWG (Iceland, United States, Institute of the North) Building on past efforts ad projects from the PAME and SDWG working groups, the Arctic Marine and Aviation Transportation Infrastructure Initiative (AMATII) was formally approved in May 2012 with the goal of helping decision-makers evaluate northern infrastructure - ports, airports and response capability - by inventorying maritime and aviation assets in the Arctic.
 The AMATII contains three related deliverables with final approval anticipated for May 2013.
 These deliverables include an Arctic Maritime and Aviation Infrastructure Database, a web-based, searchable inventory of baseline public port and airport data; an Arctic Maritime and Aviation Infrastructure Map that hosts layers of port and airport infrastructure for a graphical representation of asset locations; and a Guidance Document that includes the proceedings of the Port and Airport Infrastructure Workshop, as well as case studies and illustrative stories of northern aviation and marine infrastructure.
-This project has been pursued with extensive support of the Institute of the North.

-Denmark/Greenland is currently elaborating new sea charts for the Greenlandic west coast, from Kap Farvel in the south to Uummannaq in the north.
+Denmark/Greenland Denmark/Greenland is currently elaborating new sea charts for the Greenlandic West Coast, from Kap Farvel in the South to Uummannaq in the North.
 Greenland is also evaluating possibilities to introduce a formalized requirement for ice guides.
-Both initiatives are expected to contribute to increasing navigational safety in Greenlandic territorial waters.

-The Finnish Meteorological Institute (FMI) (including the Finnish Ice Service) is currently increasing its commitment to the Arctic and building its capability to offer weather and ice monitoring services to customers operating in the Arctic region.

-The major ports in the Russian Arctic - including Murmansk, Archangelsk, Kandalksha, and Dudinka are now capable of receiving ship-generated waste and have all developed Port Waste Management Plans.
+Both initiatives will generally contribute to increase navigational safety in Greenlandic territorial waters.
+Finland The Finnish Meteorological Institute (FMI) (including the Finnish Ice Service) is currently increasing its commitment to the Arctic and building its capability to offer weather and ice monitoring services to customers operating in the Arctic region.
+Russian Federation - The major ports in the Russian Arctic - including Murmansk, Archanglesk, Kandalksha, and Dudinka - are now capable of receiving ship- generated waste and have all developed Port Waste Management Plans.
 Murmansk can receive MARPOL Annex I, IV, and V wastes.
-The other three ports can receive bilge water and MARPOL Annex IV and V wastes.

-The Admiral Makarov State Maritime Academy's Maritime Training Center in St. Petersburg recently established courses for training navigators on sailing in icy conditions.

-III(A).
-Addressing the Infrastructure Deficit (continued from the previous page)

-Lead State and Partners Canada Norway Norway

-Status of Recommendation III(A)

-In 2012, a dedicated spill response barge became permanently stationed in Tuktoyaktuk Harbour.
-Additionally, a small craft harbour to service inshore commercial fishing and other marine operations is under construction in Pangnirtung, Nunavut.
-The harbour is expected to be operational in 2013.
+The other three ports can bilge water and Annex IV and V wastes.
+Russian Federation Dursian Enderation The Admiral Makarov State Maritime Academy's Maritime Training Center in St. Petersburg recently established courses for training navigators on sailing in icy conditions.
+Russian Federation Russian Federation 747 open navigation charts have been issued for the Russian Arctic Seas as well as 19 guides and manuals for navigation.
+The Russian Federation established 1555 pieces Canada of navigational equipment in the Russian Arctic Seas. Νοτικον In 2012, a dedicated spill response barge became permanently stationed in Tuktoyaktuk Harbor.
+This additional equipment operates in the western Canadian Arctic.
+Additionally, a small craft harbor to service inshore commercial fishing and other marine operations is under construction in Pangnirtung, Nunavut.
+The harbor ivoliway Several potential places of refuge for the